precice/precice/examples/solverdummies/fortran/README.md

 1. run `cmake .` in this folder
 2. run `make`

+**Alternatively, you can directly include the precice module into your source code, for more information refer to the README.md in https://github.com/precice/fortran-module**

 # Run

 You can test the dummy solver by coupling two instances with each other.
 Open two terminals and run